vlad-nitu/NewsCop/README.md

 ## Usage

-To see a detailed use of our application, we provided a short demo at this link: https://www.youtube.com/watch?v=JJklX59P1mc.
+To see a detailed use of our application, we invite you to watch our [short demo](https://www.youtube.com/watch?v=JJklX59P1mc.).

 ## Development Process